 Protect Your Child from Online Predators

 Our children are at risk, even when at home and when you’re there.
 Teach your children about online risks and protect your devices from viruses and malware.
-For more information about helping your children stay safe online, contact Infiniwiz in [city} at (847) 994-1111 or email@example.com.
+For more information about helping your children stay safe online, contact Infiniwiz in Chicago and surrounding area at (847) 994-1111 or firstname.lastname@example.org.